 Machinery in a compressor station that is used to increase the pressure of natural gas on a pipeline system.

 Light liquid hydrocarbons typically recovered from a natural gas stream at the wellhead.
 Condensate mostly consists of pentanes and heavier hydrocarbons.

 A material that allows electrons to move easily from one atom to another, thereby facilitating electric flow.
 Typically used to describe a wire that conducts electricity in any part of the electrical grid.

 The notification received by a customer from a pipeline indicating how much of a specific nomination has been scheduled to flow.

 A condition that occurs when the amount of requested transactions across an electric transmission path exceeds the physical capacity of that path.

-The cost to a market participant who utilizes a congested path.
+The cost to a market participant who uses a congested path.